Famous Florida Resorts Served Soldiers in Time of War

 Pensacola and St. Augustine, Florida’s oldest cities, are troves of military history dating from the Spanish era that began in 1513.

 St. Augustine’s Castillo de San Marcos is among the nation’s most famous forts.
-The city’s Ponce de Leon Hotel, another Flagler creation completed in 1888 that is now the centerpiece of Flagler College, was a Coast Guard training center.
+The city’s The Ponce Hotel, another Flagler creation completed in 1888 that is now the centerpiece of Flagler College, was a Coast Guard training center.

 Pensacola’s sites include 19th century Fort Pickens and Fort Barrancas, and the Pensacola Naval Air Station is home to the Blue Angels, the Navy’s famed flight demonstration squadron.